MicrosoftDocs/quantum-docs/articles/optimization-slc-term.md

 Some optimization problems bear cost functions with *grouped terms*, which are represented by objects composed of multiple [Terms](xref:microsoft.quantum.optimization.term).
 Currently, the Python SDK for Optimization supports squared linear combination terms as grouped term objects using the `SlcTerm` class.
 ### Constructor

-Some optimization problems bear cost functions with grouped terms, which we can represent with a grouped term object.
-Right now the Python SDK for Optimization supports `SlcTerm` objects and we are considering adding more in future.

 To create a `SlcTerm` object, specify the following parameters: